 Served as outside counsel to large software company and assisted with developing its standard SaaS, customization, professional services and data hosting agreements, negotiating with its customers.

-Assisted clients in acquiring 3-39 properties in scattered site locations to build an apartment project portfolio.
+Assisted clients in acquiring multi-site properties in scattered site locations of up to 40 locations to build an apartment project portfolio.

 Negotiated and drafted contracts for the acquisition or supply of various products and services, such as integrated healthcare hardware and software solutions, SaaS offerings, financial services and patented extraction machines.

 Assisted in the development of a state-wide database for health care information reports, including the creation of policies and agreements and compliance with regulatory requirements (including HIPAA).
 Also worked to revise protocols for state-to-state relationships, the sharing of data and related data sharing agreements.

 Provided analysis and guidance to business leaders and executives regarding conflicts of interest and other public sector ethical issues that arise when they accept public board or commission appointments.